Super Bad James Dynomite: Notes about the comic

 James Dynomite is designed with Marlon Wayans as the model.
 James has all of Marlon's facial features while sporting a very large Afro.

-Various products such as Johnson & Johson's Shampoo appear in the comic under different names.
+Various products such as Johnson & Johnson's Shampoo appear in the comic under different names.

 Movie

 On May 15, 2007, Rouge Pictures optioned the rights to the Wayans Brothers' comic.
 Marlon and Shawn Wayans have written the feature screenplay with Xavier Cook & Mitchell Marchand.
 Marlon Wayans will star in the title role of Super Bad James Dynomite, an ex-cop turned neighborhood hero who delivers his unique brand of justice in New York City.
 He is Shaft, Dolemite, and Black Belt Jones all rolled into one.
 Dynomite has it all... until the day he is convicted of a crime he didn't commit.
 When he is released from jail years later, he is still the same but the world has changed.
 While regaining his cool, Dynomite vows to take down the man responsible for his incarceration – a criminal mastermind who has become the mayor of the city – and swings back into action.